joarreola/ETAMessages/README.md

 		  Blue dot will move to new location, mapView will be centered.

-	Stationary Mode:
+	Stationary Mode with Mobility Simulator:

-		- Tap Poll button again:
+		- Tap Poll button:
+		  Local and Remote coordinates are noted in the display.

+		- Tap the Simulate button:
-		  Remote user is noted with a pointAnnotation (red pin), local user noted with blue dot. eta and distance data is appended to the display. mapView is refreshed, centered between users, span'ed appropriately to cover most of mapView.
+		  Remote user location is noted with a pointAnnotation (red pin) to the left of screen, local user noted with blue dot. eta and distance data is appended to the display. mapView is refreshed, centered between users, span'ed appropriately to cover most of mapView.

-		- Move local user closer to remote user (backwards but works to test eta notification trigger code) via Simulator:
-		  Debug -> Location -> CustomLocation.
-Changing the 3rd and 4th
-		  decimals to match remote coordinates is sufficient to trigger the ETA==0 condition (<= 20 sec):
-		  Local user blue dot moves to red pin.
-Polling stops.
-Display notes "Oscar has arrived"
+		- Remote user (red pin) will incrementally move closer to the blue dot.
+Remote longitude, eta, and distance will be updated in the display UILabel.
+A wide, red progress view will appear above the ToolBar along with a centered progressLabel.

+		  Both progressView and progressLabel will be updated as the red pin gets closer to the blue dot (decreasing).
+And will disappear when the pin and dot locations are equal.
+Fetch and Upload Activity stop.

+		- Tap Disable button to reset the app and the screen.

 	Known Issues:
 		- Reloading the app via the txt-msgs app-store may result in